bconf-lang/bconf/SPEC.md

 Syntax: `export vars { $var1, $var2, ... }`

-The `export` node makes variables from the current file available for other files to `import`.
+The `export` statement makes variables from the current file available for other files to `import`.

 Inside the object, variable key names can either be a reference to a variable already defined in the file, or an inline definition just for export.
-Much like the `import` node, there is the actual value and export instruction.
+Much like the `import` statement, there is the actual value and export instruction.
 The only valid export instruction is `true`.
 Any other value can immediately be considered an inline definition.
 Parsers must implement the following logic when working with the `true` export instruction:

 -   If there is a variable defined with the same name in the document, it is considered a reference.
 -   Otherwise, if there is no matching name, it is an inline definition where the value is `true`.